saket-gulhane/nodejs-pdf-generate/README.md

 # nodejs-pdf-generate
 Generate custom pdf at server side (node) from custom template using puppeteer and handlebars.
+Genrate tables with dynamic length of json array.
+Fetches data from json object.

 ### Dependencies:
     1. puppeteer